Joint VA Loan

 Questions to Ask Your Lender

-• Do you offer joint VA loans with a civilian co-borrower, and have you closed them recently?
+• Do you offer joint VA loans with a civilian co-borrower, and how recently have you closed one?

-• Based on our purchase price and co-borrower setup, what down payment should we budget for?
+• Based on our purchase price and co-borrower setup, what down payment should we plan for?

-• How will both borrowers' credit scores and debt-to-income ratios affect the loan amount?
+• How will both borrowers’ credit scores and debt-to-income ratios affect our loan amount?

-• How much of my VA entitlement will this purchase use, and what does that mean for a future VA loan?
+• How much of my VA entitlement will this purchase use, and what does that leave for a future VA loan?

-• If my co-borrower is also a veteran, does that eliminate the down payment requirement?
+• If my co-borrower is also a veteran, does their entitlement eliminate the down payment requirement?

 Frequently Asked Questions